amir-rismani/nextjs15-tutorial/02-routing/README.md

 - Each folder represents a route segment that is mapped to a corresponding segment in a URL path.
 - Even though route structure is defined through folders, a route is not publicly accessible until a `page.js` or `route.js` file is added to a route segment.
 - And, even when a route is made publicly accessible, only the content returned by `page.js` or `route.js` is sent to the client.
 This means that project files can be safely colocated inside route segments in the `app` directory without accidentally being routable

 #### Project organization features

 Next.js provides several features to help you organize your project.

 ##### Private Folders

 - Private folders can be created by prefixing a folder with an underscore: `_folderName`.
 - This indicates the folder is a private implementation detail and should not be considered by the routing system, thereby opting the folder and all its subfolders out of routing.
 - Since files in the app directory can be safely colocated by default, private folders are not required for colocation.
 However, they can be useful for:
   - Separating UI logic from routing logic.
   - Consistently organizing internal files across a project and the Next.js ecosystem.
   - Sorting and grouping files in code editors.
   - Avoiding potential naming conflicts with future Next.js file conventions.
 - You can create URL segments that start with an underscore by prefixing the folder name with `%5F` (the URL-encoded form of an underscore): `%5FfolderName`.

--
+##### Route Groups

+- Route groups can be created by wrapping a folder in parenthesis: `(folderName)`.
+This indicates the folder is for organizational purposes and should not be included in the route's URL path.

+- Route groups are useful for:
+  - **Organizing routes into groups** e.g. by site section, intent, or team.

 ## Getting Started

 First, run the development server: